 Impact on Assistance or Rent: Household composition changes may result in adjustments to rent, subsidy level, or unit size eligibility.
-A revised certification will be completed, and tenants will be notified in writing of any changes.
+A revised certification (HUD 50059 or RD 3560-8) will be completed, and tenants will be notified in writing of any changes.